tsunami416604/azure-docs.hu-hu/articles/jenkins/tutorial-jenkins-deploy-web-app-azure-app-service.md

 ## <a name="connect-jenkins-to-github"></a>A Jenkins összekötése a GitHubtal

-Ahhoz, hogy a Jenkins figyelje a GitHubot, és válaszoljon arra, amikor új véglegesíti a webalkalmazását a GitHub-elágazásban, engedélyezze a [GitHub](https://developer.github.com/webhooks/) -webhookokat a Jenkins-ben.
+Ahhoz, hogy a Jenkins figyelje a GitHubot, és válaszoljon arra, amikor új véglegesíti a webalkalmazását a GitHub-elágazásban, engedélyezze a [GitHub-webhookokat](https://developer.github.com/webhooks/) a Jenkins-ben.

 > [!NOTE]
 >